Reporter Outreach Logo

 How does tech PR help with SEO?

-Editorial PR placements earn backlinks from high-authority publications (DR 70–90+).
-These links build domain-wide authority that improves rankings across your entire site — not just the linked pages.
+Editorial PR placements earn backlinks from high-authority publications (often DR 70+).
+These links build domain-wide authority that improves rankings across your entire site — not just specific pages.
 PR also generates the editorial brand mentions that AI search engines use to determine which companies to recommend, making it one of the few channels that drives both traditional SEO and AI visibility from a single effort.

 What's the difference between tech PR and general PR?

 Tech PR requires specialized journalist relationships in the technology space, the ability to translate complex technical concepts into media-ready narratives, and understanding of product categories like SaaS, cybersecurity, AI, and enterprise software.
-General PR agencies lack these capabilities and the journalist contacts needed for effective tech coverage.
+General PR agencies that primarily serve restaurants and law firms rarely have these capabilities or the journalist contacts needed for effective tech coverage.

 What's the difference between proactive and reactive PR?

 Proactive PR means pitching story ideas to journalists — convincing them to write something they weren't already planning.
-Reactive PR means monitoring what journalists are actively working on and positioning your executives as expert sources for those existing stories.
+Reactive PR means monitoring what journalists are actively working on through platforms like Qwoted and Featured, then positioning your executives as expert sources for those existing stories.
 Reactive PR has a higher placement conversion rate because you're filling a need journalists already have.

 Sources